easifem-fortran/easifem-fortran.github.io/docs/docs-api/CSRSparsity/GetNNZ.md

 END FUNCTION GetNNZ
 ```

-In this case we get all the number of nonzeros in the sparse matrix.
+In this case we get all the number of non-zeros in the sparse matrix.

 </TabItem>